 Exhibition Masterpieces on paper at Museo Miniscalchi-Erizzo | guided tours in english

-Scopri l'affascinante esposizione "Masterpieces on Paper" al Museo Miniscalchi-Erizzo, che presenta una selezione di disegni straordinari realizzati da artisti italiani tra il Rinascimento e il Barocco.
-Questa collezione, apertanel periodo dal 1480 al 1730, offre l'opportunità di ammirare opere di maestri come Giovanni Maria Falconetto e Battista del Moro.
-Approfitta delle visite guidate in inglese per un'esperienza ancora più coinvolgente.
+Scopri l'esposizione "Masterpieces on Paper" al Museo Miniscalchi-Erizzo, un viaggio attraverso i capolavori su carta dal Rinascimento al Barocco.
+Questa mostra presenta straordinarie opere di artisti italiani come Giovanni Maria Falconetto e Battista del Moro, risalenti tra il 1480 e il 1730.
+Approfitta delle visite guidate in inglese per esplorare questi tesori artistici e la loro ricca storia.

 The exhibition "Masterpieces on Paper.
 Drawings from the Miniscalchi-Erizzo Museum between the Renaissance and Baroque" is dedicated to a collection of ancient drawings executed between approximately 1480 and 1730 by great Italian artists, including Giovanni Maria Falconetto, Battista del Moro... 🔗 Leggi su Veronasera.it

-Today’s Papers: King of Napoli, 4th Scudetto, Conte masterpiece. 🔗Ulteriori approfondimenti disponibili online
+Today’s Papers: King of Napoli, 4th Scudetto, Conte masterpiece. 🔗Cosa riportano altre fonti

+Exhibition "Masterpieces on paper" at Museo Miniscalchi-Erizzo: guided tours in english - The exhibition "Masterpieces on Paper.
+Drawings from the Miniscalchi-Erizzo Museum between the Renaissance and Baroque" is dedicated to a collection of ancient drawings executed between approximately ... 🔗Da veronasera.it

 Golden Jubilee Exhibition: Masterpieces on display - To commemorate the 50th show landmark, the “Golden Jubilee Exhibition” will open at the ...
-Ahmed Parvez’s oil on paper was painted in 1971, depicting the figure of a woman rather than ... 🔗Da tribune.com.pk
+Ahmed Parvez’s oil on paper was painted in 1971, depicting the figure of a woman rather than ... 🔗tribune.com.pk scrive

-5 Masterpieces That Were Literally Pulled Apart—And Then Reunited - Five fragmented masterpieces are now whole again, revealing new insights into art history and their creators’ original intent. 🔗Scrive news.artnet.com

-National treasures, other masterpieces now on show - Two special exhibitions showcasing national treasures and world-renowned masterpieces of Japanese art and culture opened on April 19 in Nara and Kyoto.
-The displays at the Nara National Museum and ... 🔗Da asahi.com